 Anti-Money Laundering Directive

-In Europe, the fourth Anti-Money Laundering (AML4) directive released in 2015, set out a new set of rules to help financial entities protect against the risks of money laundering and financing of terrorism.
+Anti-Money Laundering (AMLD4) directive entered into force in June 2017, with a new set of rules to help financial entities protect against the risks of money laundering and financing of terrorism.

 - Stricter Customer Due Diligence

 - Control customer identity and share data with central administration